 A few times during the summer, I take the list down from our bulletin board and make sure we’ve crossed off anything we’ve completed.
 We have never completed everything on the list; however, we’ve had a lot of fun trying, and it helps us to be more intentional in how we spend our time together.

-I challenge you to make your own family Summer List for 2017.
+I challenge you to make your own family Summer List.
 You might be surprised by what a fun summer you’ll have!